gsans/digitalabin-workshop/README.md

 Vue CLI
 - ?
 Please pick a preset: __default (babel, eslint)__
-- ?
-Pick the package manager to use when installing dependencies: __NPM__

 Now change into the new app directory and make sure it runs